 This session is suitable for all Induction Tutors new and/or experienced to the induction process.
 The relevant statutory paperwork will be fully explained and there will be an opportunity to ask any questions about registration, lesson observation and feedback as well as cause for concern procedures.

-To reserve a place please contact ⊠ carol.green@northumberland.gov.uk full day to include well-being session in the afternoon, which will be run by union representatives
+To reserve a place please contact ⊠ carol.green@northumberland.gov.uk

-NQT Welcome Day (for all NQTs) -
+NQT Welcome Session (for NQTs)